TroubleMonkey0322/Photo-Album-Project/README.md

 # Project 1 - Quiz

 *As a 7th grade math student
-I WANT to be able to study what I have learned in class SO THAT I can show and use my new knowledge to continue doing well in school
+I WANT to be able to study what I have learned to this point SO THAT I can show and use my new knowledge to further my educational goals

 ## Acceptance Criteria